 I have produced three major series of work, and each stands on it’s own thematically.

-“Identity” is the first series since I finished “Compartments” in 2014.
+“Identity” is my first textile series since “Compartments” in 2014.
 I took a sabbatical from textiles and explored both oil painting and encaustic sculpture during 2015; and underwent a major life change that year as well.

 I moved from a very lonely lifestyle and rural residence into a more populated area, and have since become a city dweller which suits me perfectly.
 I have always loved cities..the energy, the dynamic and culture, along with the diversity, are so exciting.

-This new series is especially meaningful for a few reasons; my return to my love of textiles; the addition of shapes to include both architectural/geometric, organic and sensual; the softer color palette and quilting details.
+This new series is especially meaningful for a few reasons; my return to my love of textiles; the addition of shapes to include both architectural/geometric, organic and sensual.
+My love for brilliant, saturated color is maintained, but now I mix in softer colors.

 My work in textiles is rich in color and texture.
 I love the tactile quality of working with fabric; it satisfies my need for the direct touch in creating art.